First observation of gravitational waves

-The observation confirms the last remaining directly undetected prediction of general relativity and corroborates its predictions of space-time distortion in the context of large scale cosmic events (known as strong field tests).
-It was also heralded as inaugurating a new era of gravitational-wave astronomy, which will enable observations of violent astrophysical events that were not previously possible and potentially allow the direct observation of the very earliest history of the universe.
+The observation confirmed the last remaining directly undetected prediction of general relativity and corroborated its predictions of space-time distortion in the context of large scale cosmic events (known as strong field tests).
+It was heralded as inaugurating a new era of gravitational-wave astronomy, which enables observations of violent astrophysical events that were not previously possible and allows for the direct observation of the earliest history of the universe.
 On 15 June 2016, two more detections of gravitational waves, made in late 2015, were announced.
 Eight more observations were made in 2017, including GW170817, the first observed merger of binary neutron stars, which was also observed in electromagnetic radiation.

 Gravitational waves

-Albert Einstein originally predicted the existence of gravitational waves in 1916, on the basis of his theory of general relativity.
-General relativity interprets gravity as a consequence of distortions in space-time, caused by mass.
-Therefore, Einstein also predicted that events in the cosmos would cause "ripples" in space-time – distortions of space-time itself – which would spread outward, although they would be so minuscule that they would be nearly impossible to detect by any technology foreseen at that time.
-It was also predicted that objects moving in an orbit would lose energy for this reason (a consequence of the law of conservation of energy), as some energy would be given off as gravitational waves, although this would be insignificantly small in all but the most extreme cases.
+Albert Einstein predicted the existence of gravitational waves in 1916, on the basis of his theory of general relativity.
+General relativity interprets gravity as a consequence of distortions in spacetime caused by the presence of mass, and further entails that certain movements or acceleration of these masses will cause distortions – or "ripples" – in spacetime which spread outward from the source at the speed of light.
+Einstein considered this mostly a curiosity, since he understood that these ripples would be far too minuscule to detect using any technology foreseen at that time.
+As a further consequence following from the conservation of energy, the energy radiated away by gravitational waves from a system of two objects in mutual orbit would cause them to slowly spiral inwards, although again, this effect would be extremely minute and thus challenging to observe.

 One case where gravitational waves would be strongest is during the final moments of the merger of two compact objects such as neutron stars or black holes.
 Over a span of millions of years, binary neutron stars, and binary black holes lose energy, largely through gravitational waves, and as a result, they spiral in towards each other.
 At the very end of this process, the two objects will reach extreme velocities, and in the final fraction of a second of their merger a substantial amount of their mass would theoretically be converted into gravitational energy, and travel outward as gravitational waves, allowing a greater than usual chance for detection.
 However, since little was known about the number of compact binaries in the universe and reaching that final stage can be very slow, there was little certainty as to how often such events might happen.